 ONLINE SUPPORT

-Chat live with one of our Call Center agents by clicking on the chat icon on the bottom right-hand side of the website.
+You can chat live with one of our agents by clicking on the chat icon at the bottom right of the website.

 You can call RGF’s Supportline 1777 for free.
-Confidentiality is guaranteed; the caller can even choose to stay anonymous.
-The Call Centre agents are available to give advice and to offer support.
-You can also call our supportline to book an appointment at our offices to get help as regarding self-exclusion or for any further support.
+Confidentiality is guaranteed; the caller can choose to remain anonymous.
+Our agents are available to give advice and to offer support.
+You can also call our supportline to book an appointment at our offices to get support regarding self-exclusion or any further support.

 SELF-EXCLUSION

 Gamblers can self-exclude themselves from casinos, gambling parlours and bingo halls, all licensed with the Malta Gaming Authority.
-Self-exclusion periods vary from 6 months, one year, an indefinite period or an auto-renew option.
-According to the New Gaming Act, if a gambler wants to self-exclude for an indefinite period, a medical certificate is still requested, and always bring a valid ID Card.
+Self-exclusion periods vary from 6 months to one year, an indefinite period, or an auto-renew option.
+According to the New Gaming Act, a medical certificate is still required if a gambler wants to self-exclude indefinitely, and a valid ID Card must always be presented.
 Also, the Foundation now offers free blocking software to help those struggling with gambling addiction.
-Such software - BETBLOCKER and GAMBAN - can be easily downloaded and installed on various devices, including desktop computers, laptops, tablets and mobile phones.
+BETBLOCKER and GAMBAN sofware can be easily downloaded and installed on various devices, including desktop computers, laptops, tablets and mobile phones.
 These blocking software are designed to restrict access to gambling sites and other online content that may trigger addictive behaviours.
 Call 1777 to book an appointment today.

 PLAYER PROTECTION